Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- The Tigers outscore opponents by 11.0 points per game (scoring 82.2 points per game to rank 44th in college basketball while allowing 71.2 per outing to rank 172nd in college basketball) and have a +144 scoring differential overall.
+- The Tigers are outscoring opponents by 11.0 points per game with a +144 scoring differential overall.
+They put up 82.2 points per game (44th in college basketball) and give up 71.2 per contest (171st in college basketball).

-- Clemson is 95th in college basketball at 38.5 rebounds per game.
+- Clemson ranks 95th in the country at 38.5 rebounds per game.
 That's 5.9 more than the 32.6 its opponents average.

+- Clemson makes 1.7 more threes per contest than the opposition, 9.7 (29th in college basketball) compared to its opponents' 8.0.

 - The Tigers rank 15th in college basketball by averaging 106.3 points per 100 possessions on offense, and defensively are 238th in college basketball, allowing 92.0 points per 100 possessions.